filecoin-project/curio/documentation/en/curio-cli/curio.md

 COMMANDS:
-   seal         start sealing a deal sector early import-data  Import data for offline deal help, h      Shows a list of commands or help for one command
+   seal         start sealing a deal sector early import-data  Import data for offline deal add-url      Add URL to fetch data for offline deals help, h      Shows a list of commands or help for one command

 OPTIONS: